kleewyck/PowerGate/README.md

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+This is an application to control the HamRadio360 Powergate.

 ## How to install this app